stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 # Propositional Equality

-Note: This is still work in progress.
-Please come back later.

 In the [last chapter](DPair.md) we learned, how dependent pairs and records can be used to calculate *types* from values only known at runtime by pattern matching on these values.
 We will now look